martiniusDE/firefly-iii/installation-guide.md

 ## 2. Installation steps

 1. SSH into your server, or otherwise access it.
+2. Use your MySQL credentials (you created these when you installed MySQL, or you had them already) to create a new database called ``firefly-iii`` and a user ``firefly-iii``.
+Please give this user a strong password, and access to the database.
-2. Go to the directory where you want to install Firefly III.
+3. Go to the directory where you want to install Firefly III.
    - Please keep in mind that the web root of Firefly III is in the ``firefly-iii/public/`` directory, so you may need to update your web server configuration.
-3. Once you're there, run the following command:
+4. Once you're there, run the following command:
    - ``git clone https://github.com/JC5/firefly-iii.git --depth 1``
    - Or variants of this command:
    - ``git clone https://github.com/JC5/firefly-iii.git some-other-dir --depth 1``